 I have… More than I can recall.
 I often ask my clients or during my workshops: Do you feel like a fraud?
 Or How many of you feel like a fraud?
 Almost the whole room raises their hands, usually.
 It makes me wonder if it’s part of human nature.
 I wonder if everyone feels like one at some stage of their life.
 I know FOR SURE that I feel less alone when those arms shoot up in the air because I know the feeling…We all do, don’t we?
-Therapists, parents, teachers, business people, actors, doctors…That little alway talking voice coined by Arianna Huffington as the obnoxious roommate living in your head always makes sure that you feel like a fraud.
+Therapists, parents, teachers, business people, actors, doctors…That little always talking voice coined by Arianna Huffington as the obnoxious roommate living in your head always makes sure you feel like a fraud.

 – Do you secretly worry that others will find out that you’re not as bright and capable as they think you are?

--Do you hate making a mistake, being less than fully prepared or not doing things perfectly?
+-Do you hate making a mistake, being less than fully prepared, or not doing things perfectly?

 -Do you tend to feel crushed by even constructive criticism, seeing it as evidence of your ineptness?

 But while It seems quite normal to feel like a fraud when you begin a new job or start venturing into unknown territories, it can sometimes just be too much.
 For example, when I was a newbie in this coaching and healing business, I used to think that I was not good enough.
-I used to worry, not entirely knowing what I was doing but relying on my strong intuition and also thinking that they were so many brilliant and awesome people out there, already doing the work.
+I used to worry, not entirely knowing what I was doing but relying on my strong intuition and thinking that they were so many brilliant and awesome people already doing the work.
 What could I bring to the table?
 Why me?

 1 .
 Identify the reason why you feel not good enough or not worthy and constantly seek or fear external validation.